jiminlyy/jiminlyy/README.md

 ---

 ## 🩵 About Me
-- 🎓 Computer Science major, Dongguk usniversity
+- 🎓 Computer Science major

 ---